 These systems should be running constantly for 24 hours a day.
 Most of them will be energy-saving and cost little to routinely oxygenate the water.

 If you move in front of the tank, the fish should respond to you and some may even attempt to follow you for food.
-A goldfish will associate a person coming close to the tank to feed them, this will encourage them to swim up to you.
+A goldfish will associate a person coming close to the tank with feeding them; this will encourage them to swim up to you.
 The fish should have no white dots, growths, infections, or torn fins.
 The water should be clean, and the employees should practice good tank hygiene.
 It is important to notice if the fish has a bloated or sunken stomach.
 Both are undesirable in a healthy fish and could indicate an underlying illness.
-You should also choose a goldfish type that will fit the size of your tank for the next year.

 Goldfish grow rapidly under the correct conditions and you may even have to upgrade them within the next few months.
 For that reason, we encourage you to get the largest tank possible for your goldfish before you purchase them.